gjpelletier/get_hycom/README.md

 Three versions of the scripts are available as follows for use with different computing platforms:

 - get_hycom_3hr.py and get_hycom_1hr.py are written in Python
-- get_hycom_3hr.ipynb get_hycom_1hr.ipynb are Jupyter notebooks that are set up as a Google Colab notebook to save hycom outputs in netcdf files directly to your Google drive
+- get_hycom_3hr.ipynb and get_hycom_1hr.ipynb are Jupyter notebooks that are set up as a Google Colab notebook to save hycom outputs in netcdf files directly to your Google drive
 - get_hycom_3hr.ps1 and get_hycom_1hr.ps1 are written in Microsoft Windows Powershell.
 Powershell is a part of the Windows OS, and it is also available to run in Linux or MacOS.
 This is a good option for people who do not use Python or Jupyter notebooks.

 INSTRUCTIONS